VoLKyyyOG/COMP30024/Chexers/Part B/README.md

 ## Library breakdown

 ### Base for Any Game (BAG)
-The idea is that every game has `game_mechanics` and a `Agent_Core`, as well as a `game_visualisation` scheme.
+The idea is that every game has `game-mechanics` and a `Agent_Core`, as well as a `game_visualisation` scheme.
 If you can define the first two, you can run the game.
 The third is only necessary if you want to visualise it.

 This folder contains the framework for these files: core methods and imports are already within.
 So, every time you want a new game to be simulated: